kamalmukhalalaty/Portfolio/README.md

 - Hierarchical clustering of keywords in the job posting data to validate important topics:

-The following dendrogram was created to clusters skills based on inter-job description term frequencies or more concretely, which words or groups of words appear most frequently in each job description.
+The following dendrogram was created to cluster skills based on inter-job description term frequencies or more concretely, which words or groups of words appear most frequently in each job description.
 The words we chose to analyze are The top 10 most popular general skills found in job descriptions, And the most popular programming languages and software packages found from analysis of popular Coursera courses and job descriptions.

 Based on this, the clusters shown on the dendrogram were derived.